mvs-org/docs-mvs-org/source/zh-cn/docs/assets-operations.md

 2. consider the threshold
     the target address must have specified name/symbol asset of quantity value greater than or equal to threshold percentage.
 3. consider the asset cert
-    the target address must have ISSUE asset cert of specified name/symbol asset.
+    the target address must have issue asset cert of specified name/symbol asset.

 ***